Rebecca Bradley, LCPC, LMFT, LMHC, NCC

 ~ Terry Real

 I am passionate about mental health, and I work through humanistic and experiential orientations with an attachment and systems lens.
-Utilizing Emotionally Focused Therapy (EFT), Attachment, and Existential approaches, the client-therapist relationship guides much of the explorations, interventions, and movement that happens in sessions.
+Utilizing Emotionally Focused Therapy (EFT), Relational Life Therapy (RLT), and Existential approaches, the client-therapist relationship guides much of the explorations, interventions, and movement that happens in sessions.
 I believe change is always possible and power comes from within the individual.

-I am trained in EFT, the gold standard for couples therapy.
+I am trained in EFT and RLT, the gold standards for couples therapy.

 I am trained in EMDR, a form of therapy designed to assist in the healing from trauma, anxiety, depression, and more.